Monthly updates for June 2020

 Azure Monitor for Containers is now extending monitoring support for Kubernetes clusters hosted on Azure Arc.
 This support is currently in preview.

 Target availability: Q2 2020

-Upcoming changes to numeric data storage and query behaviour in Azure Time Series Insights Preview might affect your environment.
-Follow the recommended Type Variable and client code updates to avoid a disruption in service.
+Upcoming changes to numeric data storage and query behavior in Azure Time Series Insights Preview might affect your environment.
+Follow the recommended Type Variable and client-code updates to avoid a disruption in service.

 Azure Monitor for Virtual Machines is now available in preview in US Gov Arizona.
 It's also available in an additional eighteen public regions around the world.

 Starting with agent version ciprod05262020, Azure Monitor for containers will collect logs (std/stderr) for the containers running on AKS clusters with Windows node pools.

 Use Azure REST Quota APIs to manage the service limits (quota) of Azure Virtual Machines (cores/vCPU) and Azure Machine Learning (in preview).
 Take advantage of this capability to query current usage and quotas for the supported resources and update these limits.

 The new D v4-series and E v4-series Azure Virtual Machines feature the Intel® Xeon® Platinum 8272CL custom processor, which can achieve up to 3.4 Ghz all core turbo frequency.
 The D v4-series and E v4-series virtual machines (VMs) don’t provide any temporary storage.
 The D v4-series and Ds v4-series virtual machine sizes can meet the requirements associated with most general-purpose workloads.
 The E v4-series and Es v4-series VMs offer up to 504 GiB of RAM and are ideal for various memory-intensive enterprise applications.